golemcloud/golem/api-gateway-examples/README.md

 ### Important aspects
 * Anything with listen_path /v10 will be forwarded to the worker bridge.
-* Tyk injects X-API-Definition-Id header to the request, which is the id of the endpoint definition that we registered with the worker bridge
+* Tyk injects x-golem-definition-id header to the request, which is the id of the endpoint definition that we registered with the worker bridge
 * With docker set up, we have 2 different docker networks running.
-Therefore the IP of the worker-bridge is the IP address of the machine (and not localhost) http://192.168.18.101:9006/.
+Therefore, the IP of the worker-bridge is the IP address of the machine (and not localhost) http://192.168.18.101:9006/.
 * The target URL is url of the worker bridge that is ready to serve your custom requests.
 * Worker bridge is already registered with the API definition ID shopping-cart.
 If the worker bridge is not registered with the correct API definition, it will return something like the following
-* Caching is enabled in Tyk API Gateway, just to show case, we get these features for free.

 ```
  API request definition id shfddfopping-cart not found%
 ```

+* Caching is enabled in Tyk API Gateway, just to show-case, we get these features of external API gateways for free.

 With all this in place, you can now make requests to the API Gateway and see the worker bridge forwarding the requests to the actual worker instance.